 My interests lie in acting as a bridge between research scientists and their various audiences: their colleagues in the scientific community, their students, the media, and the general public.
-By creating intriguing, intuitive imagery targeted to the right audience, scientists can make their research both interesting and accessible, ultimately leading to a more engaged and scientifically literate public.
+By creating intriguing, intuitive imagery targeted to the right audience, scientists can make their research both interesting and accessible, ultimately leading to more meaningful discussions and a more scientifically literate public.

 Follow Kalliopi on Twitter @eyeforscience.

-The Huffington Post cites a post I wrote on Pinterest's Terms of Service as being instrumental in getting them to change their terms of service: Pinterest Terms Of Service Get Updated; The Huffington Post by Courteney Palis, Mar.
+The Huffington Post cites a post I wrote on Pinterest's Terms of Service as being instrumental in getting them to change their terms: Pinterest Terms Of Service Get Updated; The Huffington Post by Courteney Palis, Mar.
 26, 2012

 Artists help push science forward; University of Chicago feature by Steve Koppes, Nov.
 2011

 Artist visualizes love of science; The Charlotte Observer by Tyler Dukes, Apr.
 7, 2012